Ameliasks/dms1_blog/posts/fifteen-blog-post.md

 ![photo 1](photos/55.png)
 *Editing texture map on Photoshop*

 For the assests I procured on SketchFab, I edited their texture maps on Photoshop so as to gain more control over the material finish of the models.
 I neede to do this because I needed the models to fit into the stylised look I was going for and for them to look harmonious next to ecah other and with the rest of the assets I modelled.
 I also did some simple modelling on Unity using ProBuilder.

+These models include:

 ![photo 1](photos/53.png)
 ![photo 1](photos/54.png)